Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 ## 5.3 - Variables

 For most values in programs, you want to be able to change their value, that's why you need **variables**.
-A variable is a name (identifier) given to a memory location that contains a data value which can change (is _mutable_); no var or mut is necessary before the variable name.
-This value has a type, which cannot be changed.
+A variable is a name (identifier) given to a memory location that contains a data value which can change (is _mutable_).
+Again no var or mut is necessary before the variable name to indicate this.
+The value of a variable has a type, which cannot be changed.
+Examples of variable names are:
-Examples: `counter`, `valid_date`, `first_name`, and so on.
+`counter`, `valid_date`, `first_name`
 The names start with a lowercase letter, and multiple parts of a name are connected with _ .

 ### 5.3.1 - How to declare variables